FursiaN/New-autotests-course/README.md

-# stepik-auto-tests-course
+# NEW-autotests-course
-It's a repository for homeworks
+It's a repository for homeworks.